 As founding partners, our utility companies participated in the program under the Best Management Practice Commitment - Excavation Damages within the natural gas distribution sector.
 The commitment includes companywide implementation of best management practices to reduce methane emissions.
-The program also provides a forum for companies to share knowledge on successfully implementing practices and reducing methane emissions.
+The program also provides a forum for companies across the industry to share knowledge on successfully implementing practices and reducing methane emissions.

-In 2020, the state of Washington enacted HB 2518, the Natural Gas Transmission bill, requiring natural gas transmission and distribution companies to expedite mitigation of hazardous leaks and reduce as practicable nonhazardous leaks, and providing utilities rate recovery to mitigate these leaks.
+In 2020, the state of Washington enacted the Natural Gas Transmission Bill requiring natural gas transmission and distribution companies to expedite mitigation of hazardous leaks and reduce as practicable nonhazardous leaks, and providing utilities rate recovery to mitigate these leaks.
 Cascade Natural Gas collaborated with other Washington natural gas distribution companies on implementing methodology for compiling data and estimating emissions.
-Cascade Natural Gas submitted its first report in March 2021 to the Washington Utilities and Transportation Commission and is evaluating the potential to further address nonhazardous leaks in the future.
+Cascade Natural Gas submitted its annual leak report in March to the Washington Utilities and Transportation Commission.